mwmlln/shinju_select/README.md

 * Focus:

-  The focus of this project is to provide high qualty online store experience for site visitors when they shop or browse their special jewellery online.
+  The focus of this project is to provide high qualty online store experience for site visitors when they shop or browse jewellery for their spacial occations online.

 * Definition:

-  This site is a online store to sell high quality Akoya pearl jewellery online
+  This site is an online store to sell high quality Akoya pearl jewellery online.
+It also hopes to promete Akoya pearl products from Japan.

 * Value: